kalppi/kalppi.github.io/_posts/2019-09-12-querying-hierarchical-menu-with-postgresql.md

 ---
 layout: post
-title:  'Querying hierarchical menu with Postgresql'
+title:  'Querying a hierarchical menu with Postgresql'
 date:   2019-09-12 12:00:00 +0300
-tags: [sql, postgresql]
+tags: [sql, psql, postgresql]
 ---

 How to get each menu item's ancestors and descendants, and also order the items.